Alumni Awards and Activities

 Jessica Palmer won the Beinecke Memorial Scholarship ($32,000).
 Jessica, a double major in English and Biology, also won a Goldwater Scholarship ($7,500), an award in science.

-Juniper Ellis won an Andrew W. Mellon Fellowship in the Humanities (1992-97), a Fulbright Fellowship (1993) to study in New Zealand, and a Jacob J. Javits Fellowship (1992; declined).
+In addition to a Fullbright Fellowship, Juniper Ellis won an Andrew W. Mellon Fellowship in the Humanities (1992-97) and a Jacob J. Javits Fellowship (1992; declined).

 Other Andrew W. Mellon Fellowships in the Humanities have been won by Eric Spencer, Nathan (Nate) Johnson, and Karen Kingsbury.